kristosh/Essentials-of-Machine-Learning/mathintro.md

 $$d = \frac{y(\mathbf{x})}{||\mathbf{w}||}$$

 the distance to the surface.
+The proof for that should be considered as a given, by you can always ask us if you want further explanation on this.
-The main principle behind SVM is that we would like to find parameters $\mathbf{w}, b$ in such a way that the distance of the closest vectors to the decision boundary will be maximized.
+The main principle behind Support Vector Machines (SVM) is that we would like to find parameters $\mathbf{w}, w_0$ in such a way that the distance of the closest vectors to the decision boundary will be maximized.

 ## The ingredients of ML